Relativistic quantum chemistry: Color of gold and caesium

 The reflectivity of aluminium (Al), silver (Ag), and gold (Au) is shown in the graph to the right.
 The human eye sees electromagnetic radiation with a wavelength near 600 nm as yellow.
-Gold appears yellow because it absorbs blue light more than it absorbs other visible wavelengths of light; the reflected light reaching the eye is therefore lacking in blue compared with the incident light.
+Gold absorbs blue light more than it absorbs other visible wavelengths of light; the reflected light reaching the eye is therefore lacking in blue compared with the incident light.
 Since yellow is complementary to blue, this makes a piece of gold under white light appear yellow to human eyes.

 The electronic transition from the 5d orbital to the 6s orbital is responsible for this absorption.
 An analogous transition occurs in silver, but the relativistic effects are smaller than in gold.
 While silver's 4d orbital experiences some relativistic expansion and the 5s orbital contraction, the 4d–5s distance in silver is much greater than the 5d–6s distance in gold.
 The relativistic effects increase the 5d orbital's distance from the atom's nucleus and decrease the 6s orbital's distance.
+Due to the decreased 6s orbital distance, the electronic transition primarily absorbs in the violet/blue region of the visible spectrum, as opposed to the UV region.

 Caesium, the heaviest of the alkali metals that can be collected in quantities sufficient for viewing, has a golden hue, whereas the other alkali metals are silver-white.
 However, relativistic effects are not very significant at Z = 55 for caesium (not far from Z = 47 for silver).
 The golden color of caesium comes from the decreasing frequency of light required to excite electrons of the alkali metals as the group is descended.
 For lithium through rubidium, this frequency is in the ultraviolet, but for caesium it reaches the blue-violet end of the visible spectrum; in other words, the plasmonic frequency of the alkali metals becomes lower from lithium to caesium.
 Thus caesium transmits and partially absorbs violet light preferentially, while other colors (having lower frequency) are reflected; hence it appears yellowish.